How do I become a client at Outreach East?

 - Clothing: Every 30 days.

-Other Services to our clients – may include as available:
+Other Services may include as available:

 - Household items